-Perranporth is three miles of Atlantic-facing sand — one of the longest kitesurf beaches in Cornwall.
-It splits into two distinct sections: the town end to the south and Perran Sands to the north, each with slightly different characteristics.
-The prevailing south-westerlies hit it cross-shore, making it a reliable go-to when the wind is up.
+Perranporth is a three-mile stretch of Atlantic-facing sand on Cornwall's north coast — one of the longest accessible kitesurf beaches in the county.
+The beach splits into two distinct sections: the town end to the south, and Perran Sands to the north, each with slightly different conditions and different rules about when kiting is permitted.

 Wind, tide and forecast — updated every hour